mvolkmann/blog/src/lua.md

 Pros of Lua include:

-- considered to be the fastest scripting language
+- considered to be the fastest scripting language when compiled
 - free and open sources under the MIT license
 - simple syntax with only 21 keywords
 - uses dynamic variables that do not require specifying types